Raees Warsi: Author and editor

+MPhil on his services

+In 2024, an MPhil thesis titled The Literary Dimensions of Raees Warsi: A Research and Critical Study was completed at the Government College Women University Faisalabad (GCWUF).
+The thesis was written by Atiya Sarfraz under the supervision of Professor Dr. Sadaf Naqvi and examines Warsi's poetry, literary works, and contributions to Urdu literature.

+United Nations Urdu translation initiative

+In July 2025, the United Nations expanded its multilingual translation initiative to include 27 additional languages, including Urdu.
+During a ceremony at the United Nations Headquarters, Pakistan's Representative to the United Nations, Usman Jadoon, and Raees Warsi presented translated UN documents to the president of the United Nations General Assembly.
+According to the report, the initiative makes UN documents available in the native languages of approximately 3.5 billion people.

 Filmography, lyrics and albums

 Although Warsi was born and raised in Pakistan, his poetry was well received in India as well.
 He was invited to write songs for the Bollywood movie Hum Tum Aur Mom, released in 2005, directed and produced by Ashok Nanda.
-His songs for this movie were performed by Bollywood singers Udit Narayan and Sadhna Sargam and.
-In September 2002, an album of Warsi's ghazals titled Beetay Lamhay was released (by Naeem Hashmi of Pak-US Music Lovers, Producer Khalid Abbas Dar, Music Director Aslam Meenu, Production Director Furqan Haider), sung by leading Pakistani classical singers Ustad Zakir Ali Khan, Raees Warsi's Ghazals sung by Ghulam Ali Asad Amanat Ali Khan.
-Pervaiz Mehdi, Hamid Ali Khan, Asif Ali, Rifaqat Ali Khan, Shamsa Kanwal, Iqbal Qasim, Feroz Akhtar, Rashid Khan, Sabir Ali and Zafar Iqbal among others.
+His songs for this movie were performed by Bollywood singers Udit Narayan and Sadhna Sargam.
+In September 2002, an album of Warsi's ghazals titled Beetay Lamhay was released (by Naeem Hashmi of Pak-US Music Lovers, Producer Khalid Abbas Dar, Music Director Aslam Meenu, Production Director Furqan Haider), sung by leading Pakistani classical singers Ustad Zakir Ali Khan, Raees Warsi's Ghazals, Ghulam Ali Asad Amanat Ali Khan, Pervaiz Mehdi, Hamid Ali Khan, Asif Ali, Rifaqat Ali Khan, Shamsa Kanwal, Iqbal Qasim, Feroz Akhtar, Rashid Khan, Sabir Ali and Zafar Iqbal among others.
 Another CD album of Warsi's Naatia (Na`at) and Hamdia (Hamd) Kalam / poetry titled Madinee Chaloo was released in February 2010 by Humza Studio (New York), sung by Pakistani film singer and Naat Khawan Farooq Shad.
-On Kashmir Day (5 February 2011), his new song titled "Tarana-e-Kashmir" was telecasted on PTV Global (State-run broadcast of Pakistan), sung by Zaffar Iqbal, Music Director Nasir Hussain (Lahore).
+On Kashmir Day (5 February 2011), his new song titled "Tarana-e-Kashmir" was telecast on PTV Global (State-run broadcast of Pakistan), sung by Zaffar Iqbal, Music Director Nasir Hussain (Lahore).
 The album "Dil Ki Awaz" Vol:06 (Tribute to Poets of New Era Including Ahmed Faraz, Saleem Kousar, Wasi Shah, Raees Warsi, Abbas Tabish, Khalid Moin and others) by Zafar Iqbal, was released in July 2011.
 His new CD album "Mohabbat Ke Naam" was released in September 2012.
 His new national song "Mera dil hay merey jan Pakistan Pakistan" sung by Zafar Iqbal, with music by Waeem Abbas, was released on Pakistan's 67th independence day, 14 August 2014, and was telecast on Express News.